War is something that none of us wish to encounter. No one can escape a war unscathed.

 $49,259,766

-The Hurt Locker is a suspenseful war drama that follows an Explosives Ordnance Disposal team that is stationed in Iraq.
+The Hurt Locker is a gripping war drama that centers on an Explosive Ordnance Disposal team stationed in Iraq.
+The film immerses viewers in the tense and dangerous world of soldiers tasked with disarming bombs on the frontlines of conflict.

-The film was universally praised for its direction, Renner’s acting, and overall film.
-It was nominated for 9 Academy Awards, and it won 6 awards, including Best Picture, Best Director, and Best Original Screenplay.
+The Hurt Locker received universal acclaim for its intense direction, Jeremy Renner’s standout performance, and superior filmmaking.
+It was nominated for nine Academy Awards and won six, including Best Picture, Best Director, and Best Original Screenplay.

 DramaWar